ericpruitt/emus/README.md

 EMUS: Eric's Multi-platform UNIX Stack
 ======================================

+![ASCII art mural of two emus facing inward flanking a cat using a computer to the left of a confused cow](mural.png)

 This repository consists of configuration files, various programs and patches used to tailor UNIX and UNIX-like operating systems to [my][about-eric-pruitt] liking.
 The core components -- various command line and text interface